node-migrator-bot/FunTang/README.md

 * Curried Function ( original CoffeeScript ) : `fn = (x)->(y)-> x * y`

-This project will focus on Immutable Variables and Lazy Evalution features at begining, and add other features like Guard ( to replace `if...else`) ,or even Pattern Matching.
+This project will focus on Immutable Variables and Lazy Evalution features at begining, and add other features like Guard ( to replace `if...else`) ,or even Pattern Matching later.

-__CAVEAT__ : FunTang compiling CoffeeScript scripts to Javascript like what the later one doing, so the original Javascript can normally execute and 'link' them.
-But CoffeeScript codes will become incompatible with other CoffeeScript codes if you use FunTang compiler to compile them.
-So the CoffeeScript codes must be compiled as a independent part with the original CoffeeScript compiler, and 'link' them with FunTang part after they are all compiled to Javascript.
+__CAVEAT__ :  FunTang compiler can't compile original CoffeeScripts, but it can generate normal CoffeeScripts, which can be compiled with other `.coffee` files.
+So if you want to use other CoffeeScript libraries with FunTang codes, the only way is 'link' them after compiling.
+This problem may be fixed by adding some foreign language features in the near future.

 ----

 ## About the name